kresnasatya/note.kresna.me/php.md

 // echo spell_number(0); => output "Nol"
 ```

-::: info QUESTION
-Do you have solution if `index.php` inside helpers bloated (more than 1000 lines)?
+::: details Do you have solution if `index.php` inside helpers bloated (more than 1000 lines)?

 We can use `require_once` keyword to solve this.
 Let say inside `index.php` helpers I see a lot of functions that used for date manipulation.
 So I move them into a file named `date.php` inside helpers directory.